-In the first quarter of 2017, we recognized adverse prior year loss reserve development of \$10 million.
-We increased our loss reserves by \$102 million as a result of the decision made by the UK Ministry of Justice to reduce the discount rate applied to lump-sum bodily injury payouts, known as the Ogden rate.
-This prior year loss reserve increase was almost entirely offset by the recognition of the amortization of the deferred gain from the adverse development reinsurance agreement with NICO and favorable development from U.S. Property and Special Risks of \$35 million as a result of a reduction in catastrophe losses.
+In addition in the first quarter of 2017, we increased our loss reserves by \$102 million as a result of the decision made by the UK Ministry of Justice to reduce the discount rate applied to lump-sum bodily injury payouts, known as the Ogden rate.
+This change primarily impacted the Europe Casualty and Financial Lines.
+These prior year loss reserve increases were partially offset by the recognition of the amortization of the deferred gain from the adverse development reinsurance agreement with NICO in North America.